Some people are super-stoked for the political changes that are coming. We hear from them. And others.

 You Are Still Fired

-Reporter Sam Black visited factory workers in Indiana to see how they are feeling.
-Trump saved some of their colleagues’ jobs.
-But not theirs.
-NOTE: This story only appears in the digital version of the show, not on the radio.
+Reporter Sam Black visited factory workers in Indiana to see how they were feeling.
+Trump saved some of their colleagues’ jobs, but not theirs.
 (7 minutes)

 Debate Is Not Allowed During a Vote